 Background: An April 2018 white paper by the Ruderman Family Foundation found that first responders are more likely to die from suicide than in the line of duty.
-Over 2021 and 2022, there were at least 329 known police officer suicides.
+Between 2020 and 2024, there were over 900 known police officer suicides.
 Additionally, according to the National Study of Police Suicides, officers are 2.5 times more likely to die from suicides than from homicides, a much more sobering statistic.
 As suicides among police officers are often reported as accidents or met with official silence, definitive numbers are hard to come by.